DouglasUrner/GDP2/units/0/assignments/U0.1-setup/index.md

 * I can create a bookmark in Chrome.
 * I can make an editable copy of a Google Doc.
 * I can submit an assignment in Canvas.
+* I can correct and resubmit an assignment in Canvas.

 ## Instructions